suptext/suptext.github.io/docs/past/2024/02/28/whose-stack-is-it-anyway.md

 ---
 toc: false
-title: Whose stack is it anyway?
+title: Whose stack is it anyway
 ---

 # Whose stack is it anyway?